Layout spacing systems

 • Grid Systems: Employing rows and columns to create a coherent structure.

-• Whitespace: Strategic spacing that prevents overcrowding, enhancing focus.
+• Whitespace: Strategic spacing that prevents overcrowding, enhancing Focus.

 • Alignment: Establishing visual connections that guide user attention.